 We, the Governing body of Denmead Junior School, believe that all members of our school community should be able to learn and achieve their full potential in a safe, secure and orderly environment.
-We value the strong relationships that exist throughout the school, which leads to the mutual respect that encourages good behaviour.
-We have high expectations of everyone and we will actively promote equality of value whether race, gender, age, sexuality, religion or disability.
+We value the strong relationships that exist throughout the school, which leads to the mutual respect that encourages positive behaviour.
+We have high expectations of everyone, and we will actively promote equality of value including all protected characteristics.
 The behaviour policy is based on our belief in, and respect for, the value and contribution of all members of our community and their right to succeed.
 We seek to eliminate all forms of discrimination, harassment and bullying.